 To make use of the universe of patenting, I apply a regional identification strategy.
-This is possible, because the patent data allow me to use the zip code of the inventor and the applicant to create a regional exposure measure for Germany.
-In particular, I measure regional trade exposure using a shift-share approach, for instance applied by Autor et al. (2013), and exploit the cross-regional variation in the German industry structure in combination with industry-specific trade flows to identify regional import competition and export intensity.
+This is possible, because the patent data allow me to use the zip code of the inventor and the applicant to create a regional innovation measures for Germany.
+I measure regional trade exposure using a shift-share approach, for instance applied by Autor et al. (2013), and exploit the cross-regional variation in the German industry structure in combination with industry-specific trade flows to identify regional import competition and export intensity.
 I then explain changes in the innovation activity of 402 counties (in German: "Landkreise") between 1993 and 2012 with changes in regional trade exposures.
-I combine the regional innovation exposure and trade exposure data with regional labor market information from the Establishment History Panel provided by the German Trade flows with trade flows between other similar high-wage countries and Eastern Europe as well as China.
+I combine the regional innovation exposure and trade exposure data with regional labor market information from the Establishment History Panel provided by the German Federal Employment Agency.
+To address concerns of endogeneity, I instrument for German trade flows with trade flows between other similar high-wage countries and Eastern Europe as well as China.
 Existing literature, especially in the field of regional economics, stresses the role of regional determinants of innovation that my approach allows me to control for.

 I find that, on average, an increase in net trade exposure (defined as import exposure minus export exposure) causes an increase in regional patenting.
 This effect is purely driven by a positive link between import exposure and innovation, whereas export exposure does not influence innovation.
 Interestingly, the effects are heterogeneous across exposure origin.
 The positive link between import exposure and innovation is fully explained by trade integration with Eastern Europe.
 Depending on the specification, I find that a \$1000 increase in Eastern European import exposure per worker in a county increases patenting by 0.044 patents per 100,000 inhabitants in that region.
 This implies that import exposure from Eastern Europe in Germany accounts for approximately 5.5% of patenting increase in the 1993-2012 period.
+The empirical analysis suggests that especially import competition drives these findings, but also the access to imported intermediates is positively related with an increase in innovation activity.
 Increasing integration with China has no effect on innovation.

 The results are in line with previous papers that find that Chinese trade exposure, compared to Eastern European exposure, plays only a minor role for Europe, and especially Germany, contrary, for instance, to the United States.
 The estimates show that the effect of import exposure from Eastern Europe on patenting is largest for the most patent-intensive firms.
 However, the effect also holds for low-patent applicants.
-I find that there is still a considerable amount of innovation originating from smaller firms or private persons.
+I find that there is still a considerable amount of innovation originating from smaller firms.
 In general, these applicants are neglected in previous publications, although they make up a significant proportion of total patenting.
 The results hold for a wide range of robustness checks.